Find out more about the 4 core categories of regrets based on the work of Daniel Pink and how it can help you!

 • And what to ignore.

-I am however working on my ‘Boldness Regrets.’
-Since 2020 I’ve decided to expand my products and services, e.g. developing online courses.
+At the same time, I’m actively working on my “Boldness Regrets.”
+Since 2020, I’ve made a deliberate choice to expand my products and services—for example, by developing online courses.

 And the learners I have helped in the past inspire me to share my knowledge and skills in new ways (read the stories written by two of my past clients below the Brochure on my website).